anonymousPapersSubmissions/Smoothed-ModernBERT/README.md

 ### Getting Started:

-Install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) if you have not already done so.
-Then run
+To install conda packge: [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)

+Then install the requirements by running:
 ```
 conda env create -f environment.yml
 ```

-This will create a Python environment that strictly adheres to the versioning indicated in the [project proposal](https://drive.google.com/file/d/1oEE8oxiM95Tf99SxUhPXgZj3GkotFtlM/view).
-It is intended to closely mirror Google Colab.
+This will create a Python environment and install all the necessary packages required to run the scripts without distrupting your machine packages.

 To train and test the model, run `python main.py`